Portland State University

 Portland State University is located in Portland, Oregon.
 It is a public, 4-year or above institution.

 From Wikipedia: Portland State University (PSU) is a public research university in Portland, Oregon, United States.
 It was founded in 1946 as a post-secondary educational institution for World War II veterans.
 It evolved into a four-year college over the next 20 years and was granted university status in 1969.
 It is one of two public universities in Oregon that are in a large city.
 It is governed by a board of trustees.
 PSU is classified among “R2: Doctoral Universities – High research activity”.
 Portland State comprises seven constituent colleges, offering undergraduate degrees in 123 fields and postgraduate degrees in 117 fields.
+As of 2023, the university had a total enrollment of approximately 21,000 students.
 Its athletic teams are known as the Portland State Vikings, with school colors of green and white.
 They compete at the NCAA Division I level, primarily in the Big Sky Conference.

 Notes